frontandrew/re-store/README.md

 ### Features:

+- User can see store product list
+- User can add products to cart
-- User can bye something
+- User can manage in cart products

 ### Use technology: